Internals

 tinx follows this path:

-internal/cmdresolves the selected workspace by flag, discovery, or active workspace record.internal/workspaceloads and normalizes the workspace manifest.internal/workspacesyncs provider sources and updatestinx.lock.internal/workspacebuilds.workspace/env,.workspace/path, and.workspace/bin/<alias>.internal/runtimeresolves the command from the generatedPATHand runs it.
+internal/cmdresolves the selected workspace by flag, discovery, or active workspace record.internal/workspaceloads and normalizes the workspace manifest.internal/workspacesyncs provider sources and updatestinx.lock.internal/workspacebuilds.workspace/env,.workspace/path, and lazy shims under.workspace/bin/.- The selected shim re-enters

 Packaging pipeline